ItchyBrother/EAC/README.md

 ## Credits
 - Kerbal Space Program by Squad / Private Division
 - Thanks to the KSP modding community especially linuxgurugamer who indirectly inspired me.

+---

+## Thank you!
+Thank you for downloading my mod.
+I appreciate your support and look forward to your constructive feedback.
+I'd love to hear how you are using it!